OpenMendel/MendelImpute.jl/docs/src/man/Phasing+and+Imputation.md

 + For PLINK files, all trios (`.bim`, `.bed`, `.fam`) are present in the same directory
 + Each file contains only 1 chromosome
 + Every record (SNP) is present in the reference panel.
 If this is untrue, you must [match markers in 2 VCF files](https://openmendel.github.io/VCFTools.jl/dev/man/conformgt/).
-+ Given a SNP, it's position is the same in target data and reference panel.
++ Given a SNP, it's CHROM, POS, REF, and  ALT fields are the same in target data and reference panel.
 MendelImpute use SNP position internally to align markers.
+Note this is not explicitly checked.
 + The position of every SNP is unique (so multiallelic markers should be excluded instead of split)

 If the last criteria is not met, our code may or may not work.
 File an issue to let us know.